brentishere41848/Vlaamse-Codex/docs/architecture/00_overview.md

 ### 1. Token-Based Transpilation (not AST)

 The Platskript compiler uses simple token parsing rather than a full AST.
-This is intentional for a parody language—keeps complexity low while being sufficient for the feature set.
+This is intentional for a small/educational language—keeps complexity low while being sufficient for the feature set.

 ### 2. Codec-Based Magic Mode